top of page

 Upcoming Events:

-3. Sunday, February 2, 2025 at 7pm EST - Atlanta Dramatists will host a Zoom reading of several short plays.
-We are still accepting plays for this event.
-Please see below for submission info.
+3. Sunday, March 2 at 7pm EST - Atlanta Dramatists will host a Zoom reading of several short plays.
+We are still seeking scripts (See below for details).

 ***For more upcoming events, please view our Google Doc labeled "Upcoming Events"! ***